FaIhAjAlAmToPu/sharpDemo/MVC & Project/tutorial/README.md

 **Question**: Describe how data flows through the MVC layers when an automated system updates stock prices via a scheduled API call, saving them to the database.

 **Roles**:
-- **Model**: Stores stock data (e.g., ticker, price), validates API-fetched prices, saves updates to the database.
+- **Model**: Stores stock price data, validates the received prices, and saves them to the database.
-- **Controller**: Initiates scheduled stock price API calls, retrieves data from Model, updates View with latest prices.
+- **Controller**: Handles the scheduled API call, retrieves stock price data from the Model, and sends the update status to the View.
-- **View**: Displays stock price dashboard with real-time updates.
+- **View**: Displays the stock price update interface, showing the latest prices or update status.

 **Data Flow**:
-1. Controller triggers scheduled API call, requests stock data from Model (e.g., “Ticker: AAPL”).
-2. Model fetches price from external API (e.g., `{ Ticker: "AAPL", Price: 150.25 }`).
+1. **Inside End User (clicks a button in View)**: The automated system triggers a scheduled API call to update stock prices, initiating the process.
+2. **End User → Controller**: The API call sends the stock price data (e.g., stock symbol, price, timestamp) to the StockController's Update method.
+3. **Controller**: The Controller receives the data, checks that all required information (e.g., stock symbol, price) is present.
-3. Controller validates API response, passes to Model.
+4. **Controller → Model**: The Controller passes the stock price data to the Model.
-4. Model saves price update (e.g., `{ Ticker: "AAPL", Price: 150.25, Updated: "2025-07-30 11:09" }`).
-5. Controller sends updated prices to View, which displays (e.g., “AAPL: $150.25”) or error (“API error”).
+5. **Model**: The Model checks that the stock price data is complete (e.g., symbol and price are valid).
+6. **Model → Database**: The Model sends a query to the Database.
+7. **Database**: The Database checks the existing records.
+8. **Database → Model**: The Database sends back confirmation that it’s ready to accept the data.
+9. **Model**: The Model validates the stock prices.
+10. **Model → Database**: The Model sends queries to the Database.
+11. **Database**: The Database saves the stock prices and updates the records.
+12. **Database → Model**: The Database sends back the result.
+13. **Model**: The Model notes if the prices were saved with a confirmation or if it failed (e.g., "Data invalid").
+14. **Model → Controller**: The Model sends this result back to the Controller.
+15. **Controller**: The Controller decides if it should show a "success" or "error" message.
+16. **Controller → View**: The Controller passes the result (success or error message) to the View.
+17. **View**: The View turns the result into a message, like "Stock prices updated!" or "Update failed," and displays it.
+18. **View → End User**: The View shows the message on the interface for the automated system to log or display.

 ---